This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Flip the meat and cook the other side until no longer pink.
 Then add the seasonings.

-Coat the meat with sauce using a spoon and flip once to make sure the meat is seasoned on both sides.
+Coat the meat with the sauce using a spoon and flip once to make sure the meat is seasoned on both sides.
 Serve immediately.